salsuk804/Robot-Controller-Simulator-in-C-/README.md

 A terminal-based robot movement controller on a fixed 10-cell array, featuring move history, reboot, and cancel support

-#Project Description
+# Project Description
 This C++ program simulates a robot moving within a fixed-size array of 10 cells (from index 0 to 9).
 The robot begins at position 0 and can move left or right based on user input through a menu.
 The program supports command history, which allows reversing previous actions using the cancel(n) command.

 #Problem Statement
 Design a C++ program that controls the movement of a robot along a 1D array of size 10 using a set of commands accessed via a terminal-based menu.
 The robot must always remain within the array bounds and maintain a history of movements for potential rollback.

-#Controller Menu
+# Controller Menu
-markdown
-Copy
-Edit

 1. Right
 2. Left
 3. Display